TheOdinProject/curriculum/html_css/v2/main-course/html-tables.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

+In this codepen example we created a table element, containing two table row elements.
+The first row has two headings while the second row has 2 data cells.

 ### Assignment
 <div class="lesson-content__panel" markdown="1">
 1. Read <a href="https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics">this basic</a> and <a href="https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Advanced">this advanced</a> tutorial from MDN.
 It should teach you all the syntax behind it.
 It's pretty straight forward.
 Make sure to code along!